 Cabbage is a true power food!
 Lots of fiber, vitamin K and anthocyanins, both important for healthy brains and brain function.
 Vitamin C and sulfur aid the body in detoxing.
 Strong in fighting cancer and inflammation.

-I made the filling with red onion, mushrooms, parsley, of course paprika powder, a little nutritional yeast and cooked buckwheat.
-My mom always made them wit rice, next time I will try that too.
-So making this for our actual Christmas dinner!
+The filling is made with red onion, mushrooms, parsley, of course paprika powder, a little nutritional yeast and cooked buckwheat.
+My mom always made them with rice, next time I will try that too.

 When the filling was done I pulsed it a bit to make it more stick together.
 You just have to fill the cabbage leaves and roll them up.